 - over-the-counter or prescription proton pump inhibitors to prevent acid production, giving your esophagus time to heal

-If medications don’t work, you may need surgery on your hiatal hernia.
+If medications don’t work, you may need hiatal hernia surgery in Delhi.
 However, surgery isn’t usually recommended.

 An operation for a hiatal hernia could involve pulling your stomach down into your abdomen and making the gap in your diaphragm smaller, reconstructing a weak esophageal sphincter, or removing the hernia sac.